 Total floor area – total non-heated floor area = new total floor area

-Step four: Reduce the new total floor area number by 10% then round it to the nearest heating mat size available.
+Step four: Reduce the new total floor area result by 10%, then round it to the nearest heating mat size available.

 Why remove 10% from the total?
 The 10% is removed to allow for gaps around the edges of your heating installation.
-When you install the boards, these can then be fitted flush to the walls of the room without worrying about each section of underfloor heating while still maintaining gaps between them.
+When you install the boards, these can then be fitted flush to the walls of the room.
+So you needn’t worry about each section of underfloor heating, while still maintaining gaps between them.

 The second method (ideal for smaller areas)

-If you have a smaller space you need to measure, this method is more suited to you.
+If you have a smaller space to measure, this method is more suited to you.

-Step one: Minus 100mm from the length and width of the room then work out the total floor area.
+Step one: Minus 100mm from the length and width of the room, then identify the total floor area.
 Make sure this is done in metres.

 Length of room – 100mm = new total length of the room